ephesian-tggae/final-project-ephesian-tggae/MovieNest-app/README.md

 1. **Sign in** with Google (`Log in with Google` on the home page).
 2. **Add movies** to your **Watchlist** or mark them **watched** (Discover, Search, or Watchlist).
 TMDB-backed titles include genres, which improves personalization.
 3. **Add reviews/ratings** on the **Reviews** page (4–5 star ratings weigh genres more heavily).
-4. Optional: from `backend/`, run `dotnet run -- seed` for community data if suggestions feel sparse.
+4. From `backend/`, run `dotnet run -- seed --reset` if you have not seeded yet (or want fresh community data).
 5. Go to the **signed-in home dashboard** (Home / `/`).
 6. Scroll to **Recommended for you** — you should see personalized picks.
 Navigate to Watchlist or History, make a change, then return to Home to see updated suggestions.

 ### Known limitations (recommendations)

 - Movies **without genre data** (for example, some manually typed titles) contribute less to personalization; TMDB-enriched movies work best.
-- **Seed movies** may have fewer genres than real TMDB imports.
+- **Seed movies** use bundled TMDB poster paths and synthetic titles; they are not the same as movies you add live from Discover/Search.
 - Suggestions are **not persisted** per request; each API call recomputes results.
 - There is **no movie detail page** from a recommendation card yet — titles are display-only.
 - **Automated tests** for the recommendation engine are not yet in the test suite.